bekk/bekk-christmas/post/kotlin/kotlinconf-preview-and-reflections-from-last-year.md

 [Best Practices for Unit Testing in Kotlin](https://www.youtube.com/watch?v=RX_g65J14H0) by Philipp Hauer

 ## Kotlin Puzzlers
 A tradition in the making?
-This was the second edition of the Kotlin Puzzlers, and a quick check confirms that there will be a third edition this year.
-Anton Keks presented absurd snippets of code and challenged the the audience vote for what the result would be.
-After the answer was reviled an audience member volunteered to explain why
+This was the second edition of the Kotlin Puzzlers, and the [schedule](https://kotlinconf.com/talks/6-dec/101328) confirms that there will be a third edition this year.
+Anton Keks presented absurd snippets of code and challenged the to audience vote for the correct result when running the code.
+After the answer was reviled, an audience member volunteered to explain the result.

-The first puzzler, could you explain what answer it would give and why?
-There may be some Estonian liqueur in it for you if you do...
 ```
 fun hello(): Boolean {
   println(print("Hello") == print("World") == return false)